 - Break the Cutie: Amy Pond has to deal with this while she's alone on Demons Run, mostly involving her baby.
-Of course, we've seen Amy snap before, so we know this isn't a good idea.
-At the end, though, she is thoroughly broken by the revelation that her baby was actually taken and the one she thought she'd rescued was a Flesh copy; this is only remedied by River's timely revelation.
+At the end, she is thoroughly broken by the revelation that her baby was taken and the one she thought she'd rescued was a Flesh copy; this is only remedied by River's timely revelation.